 The Secret Lagoon is a magnificent natural hot spring located in the geothermal area in a small village called Fludir (Flúðir), 25 km from Geysir.
 The Secret Lagoon is one of the oldest geothermal pools in Iceland, having been built in 1891.

 The temperature of the water is about 38 – 40°C year-round and it is also a lot cheaper than visiting the Blue Lagoon at 2800 ISK (The entrance fee for children at the Secret Lagoon is free if they are under the age of 14).
 We spent around one hour here, but you are allowed to stay as long as you want.
+If you are still deciding between the Secret Lagoon or the Blue Lagoon, be sure to wait up all of the pros and cons before you arrive.

 The Secret Lagoon also offers towels to rent, as well as free lockers and use of hairdryers.